ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 #### make dkms_remove

-This makefile rule invoke DKMS tool to remove the source in the `/usr/src/<module_name>-<module_version>/` directory and do a `dkms remove` of the installed DKMS module from the DKMS tree
+This makefile rule invokes DKMS tool to remove the source in the `/usr/src/<module_name>-<module_version>/` directory and does a `dkms remove` of the installed DKMS module from the DKMS tree.

 #### make dkms_install